Code-Institute-Submissions/Month1-repository/README.md

 and also show case his work through the portfolio section of the site

 Issues/Obstacles

-The main issues i found with this site was taking a template i got for free on wix and making it bend to what i wanted it to do and look like the main issues where with bootstrap and css, being my very first attempt to do this I also had issues with the carousel and adding hover over links to my brothers facbook site and Linkedin site on his profile picture in the About Section.
+The main issues i found with this site was taking a template i got for free on wix and making it bend to what i wanted it to do, making it responsive to all screen types and changing it to look like i wanted it to.
+The main issues where with bootstrap and css, being my very first attempt to do this I also had issues with the carousel and adding hover over which links to my brothers facbook site and Linkedin site on his profile picture in the About Section.
-Also getting the Google map working for the first time was challenging
+Also adding links on the carosuel and getting the Google map working for the first time was challenging